Hilary Hollingworth was born and grew up in Lancashire where she still lives. She studied design at art school and worked as a

 Though she trained and worked in the fashion industry and loves fashion this aspect of her work she considers to complement her stitched textile work.Fashion designer.

-She is currently a senior lecturer at the University of Huddersfield teaching BA fashion and textile students.
-She is also Course Leader for the MA Creative Pattern Cutting at the University.
-Traveling forms part of her work at Huddersfield as she has been a regular visitor to Hong Kong as Designated Academic Liaison Officer at Caritas Collage of Careers.
-She is currently researching the development of visual research techniques for undergraduates in fashion and textiles and working on developing teaching and learning techniques in pattern making.
-This research is into ways to encourage the use of self- generated visual and textual research in this age of down loading and she is co-author of a paper on this subject.
+As part of her work at Huddersfield as she had been a regular visitor to Hong Kong.
+Her research work focused on the development of visual research techniques for undergraduates in fashion and textiles and on developing teaching and learning techniques in pattern making.
+This research is into ways to encourage the use of self- generated visual and textual research in this age of down loading.
 In 2011 she presented a paper and the 'Outside' Conference at the University that discussed items in her personal collection of Indian garments.

 In 2013 and 2016 her papers on teaching creative pattern making 'How do you teach a kind of Magic' and 'Myths, Mysteries and Legends' presented at 'The International Symposium of Creative Pattern Cutting.